bragin/ublog/README.md

 Small and powerful blogging engine using Node and React

 ## Tech Details
+- Based on node.js + Express
+- React and Webpack at its core
+- Redis as a storage
-- No huge frameworks.
-Only bare minimum: node.js + Express, React + Webpack
+- No huge frameworks
+- No jQuery
 - No syntax sugar.
 Less code = less bugs = less security vulnerabilities

 ## Installation